Philmore Davidson

 Philmore Gordon "Boots" Davidson (1928 in Port-of-Spain, Trinidad – 1993) was an arranger and musician of the steelpan.

 Person

-Philmore Davidson was one of the leader figures of the Casablanca Steel Orchestra, one of the oldest steel bands of Trinidad.
+Philmore Davidson was one of the leading figures of the Casablanca Steel Orchestra, one of the oldest steel bands of Trinidad.
 He was a member of the Trinidad All Steel Percussion Orchestra (TASPO) and visited England in 1951.
 In 1956, Davidson left Trinidad to live in London.

-Davidson is buried in Kensal Green Cemetery.